Deer at Dusk

 Ahh, let me think about it.

-Maybe I’ll call back
+Maybe I’ll call back, she replies,

 knowing she won’t.